GeoMOER/moer-mpg-data-analysis/docs/units/_unit01/unit01-06_coercion.md

 ---
-title: "Example: Coercing Data Types"
+title: "Example: Coercion"
 toc: true
 toc_label: In this example
 ---

+## Data types

-Coerting data elements into one of the basic R data types is straight forward.
+Coercion of data elements into one of the basic R data types is straight forward.
-Just add "as." to the data type and you have the name of the respective function.
+Just add "as." to the data type to obtain the respective function.

 ```r
 x <- c(1.4, 2.5, 3.6, 4.0)